ysfdev/angular2-sails/README.md

 for more information, please visit [sailsjs.org Documentation for SailsSocket Methods](http://sailsjs.org/documentation/reference/web-sockets/socket-client/sails-socket/methods)

 You then have to subscribe to that Observable, to get the data.

+## Debug Logging
+By default the service will log all requests from above methods if `restrictedLoggingEnv` is not "production" and `silent` is not enabled;

+You can restrict debug logging by updating the `public` variables:
+- `silent`:boolean.
+Defaults to ```false```.
+Surpress all debug logging.
+- `restrictedLoggingEnv`:string.
+Defaults to "production".
+A default `sails.io.environment` where debug logging should be restricted.

 [back to top](#index)